pingww/Socket.io-withuser/README.md

 Socket.io-withuser
 ==================

-extend socket.io to support user management
+extend socket.io to support user offline management and push message with more easy api